 Aug 25 2011 By Lawrence Poole

-Forty two per cent of pupils got A*-C including English and maths and 80 per cent got A*-C across the board.
+In total 65 per cent of the students who sat their exams got A*-C including English and maths and 74 per cent achieved five of more A*-Cs.

 Principal Sue Tanner said: "I am so thrilled the students have been rewarded for all their hard work.
 There are some absolutely stunning results with many achieving 14 or 15 outstanding grades."

 Picture: Zoe Jeffery, Dominic Gamble, Isobella Grysztar, head Sue Tanner, Rebecca Gresham, Kathryn Lloyd,